 The Burlington Northern and subsequently the Burlington Northern Santa Fe (BNSF) also started installing concrete ties in the 1970s.
-Since then, the BNSF has installed more than 10 Million concrete ties.
+Since then the BNSF has installed more than 10 Million concrete ties.
 The performance of the concrete ties has been good, with only minimal failures.
 Furthermore, related issues such as rail seat abrasion are known to be repaired in situ without having to remove or replace the ties.
-Based on data gleaned from R-1 reports, more than half of the total concrete ties in track is probably less than 15 years.
-While BNSF did participate and provide data for this study, it has not been specifically cited due to internal proprietary guidelines.
+Based on data gleaned from R-1 reports, more than half of the total concrete ties have been installed within the last 15 years.
+Thus, the average age of the concrete ties in track is probably less than 15 years.
+While BNSF did participate and provide data for this study it has not been specifically cited due to internal proprietary guidelines.
 Thus, the information provided in this section is based on information in the public domain.